Sikeston church continues longtime tradition of feeding Cotton Carniva...

 The effort is one the church members enjoy as much as the Tinsley’s employees do.

 “This is the highlight of our class,” Woods said.
 “It’s every year.
-We look forward this.
+We look forward to this.
 We do other things, but this is the biggest one.”

 Boyer agreed, calling the effort a community outreach.